-AkaLumine-HCl is a luciferin analog has the luminescence peak at 670 ~ 680 nm.
-The peak range is in the near-infrared (NIR) window (also known as optical window).
+AkaLumine-HCl is a luciferin analog that has a luminescence peak at 670 ~ 680 nm.
+The peak range is in the near-infrared (NIR) window (also known as the optical window).
 Since the adsorption of hemoglobin and water is small in the optical window, Aka Lumine is well suited to in vivo imaging.

 Structural formula / Emission spectrum

 Fig2.
 Bioluminescence emission spectra of d-luciferin (d-luci) and AkaLumine-HCl (Aka-HCl).

 Observation examples of AkaLumine-HCl

 Dr. Takahiro Kuchimaru and Dr. Shinae Kizaka-Kondoh, School of Life Science and Technology, Tokyo Institute of Technology.

 Dr. Shojiro Maki, Graduate School of Informatics and Engineering, The University of Electro-Communications

 Mice with LLC/Firefly luciferase (luc) subcutaneous tumor were administered intraperitoneally D-luciferin and AkaLumine-HCl at two substrate concentrations.
 After 15 minutes, luminescent imaging was got and analyzed quantitatively.
 As a result, it was found that when AkaLumine-HCl was used as a substrate, the substrate concentration did not easily affect the emission intensity.